lucas-mior/brn2/cbase/c-guidelines.md

 specific form is listed as bad.
 Exceptions listed under a "prefer" rule should be preserved.

+## Note
+exact externally imposed API/ABI signatures override the project's type/signature rules

 For formatting-only style rules, see `c-format.md`.

+## Standard
+Use ISO C11. gcc/clang extensions can be used for avoiding their own warnings when implementing macro tricks (for example, see `minmax.c`).
+Code must be compilable by tcc without modifications.

 ## Files and code high level organization
 Every project must have a common-denominator file (which acts analogous to